A sequential growth dynamics for a directed acyclic dyadic graph: An algorithm to calculate the probabilities

 Similarly,

 where $p_{\alpha \beta}$ is the probability to add a new vertex to two incoming external edges numbers $\alpha$ and $\beta$.

-The sum of all directed paths from any edge is equal to 1.
-We get the right normalization if we put the following definition for the probability to add a new vertex to one outgoing or incoming external edge, respectively.
+The sum of probabilities of all directed paths from any edge is equal to 1.
+We get the right normalization if we put the following definition for the probability to add a new vertex to one outgoing or incoming external edge number $i$ or $\alpha$, respectively.

 We can express these equations in a matrix form.
 Introduce a matrix $\mathbf{a}$ of amplitudes.
 All matrixes are denoted by bold Latin letters.
 An element $a_{i\alpha}$ of this matrix is equal to the amplitude of causal connection of the outgoing external edge number $i$ and the incoming external edge number $\alpha$.
 The matrix $\mathbf{a}$ is a square matrix of size $n$.
 Introduce a matrix $\mathbf{p}_f$ of probabilities of elementary extensions to the future and a matrix $\mathbf{p}_p$ of probabilities of elementary extensions to the past.
 An element number $ij$ of $\mathbf{p}_f$ is equal to $p_{ij}$.
 An element number $\alpha \beta$ of $\mathbf{p}_p$ is equal to $p_{\alpha \beta}$.
-We have
+We have the matrix form of (\ref{eq:2}) and (\ref{eq:4})